 Meryl Streep could voice her opinion publicly and stay assured that her security and sanity wouldn’t be threatened in the way Deepika Padukone was abused for showing her support towards the anti-CAA protests in JNU.

-How one perceives a movie varies differently from people to people and so, if that is the kind of reaction a celebrity gets for supporting a particular religion on screen, the consequences of the same will definitely be heightened in real life.
+How one perceives a movie varies differently from person to person and so, if that is the kind of reaction a celebrity gets for supporting a particular religion on screen, the consequences of the same will definitely be heightened in real life.

 Actors in India probably feel that it’s safer to remain silent on political issues, especially when their words and actions are magnified by the general public and media.